jfcherng-sublime/ST-AutoSetSyntax/README.md

     - on_new_async": Called when a new buffer is created.
     - on_post_paste": Called after there is a paste operation.
     - on_pre_save_async": Called just before a view is saved.
+- first_line_length_max
+    - \>= 0: The maximum length to lookup in the first line.
+    - < 0: No limitation.
+- syntax_mapping
+    - key: The partial path of a syntax file.
+Of course, you can use a full path like `Packages/PHP/PHP.sublime-syntax`.
+    - value: Regular expressions to match the first line.
 - working_scope
     - The scope that this plugin should work (regular expression).

 How It Works
 ============